 The first crack in the pane of glass will begin at one of the edges once a crack goes through the pane.
 After that, however, the ventilation accessible to the fire becomes compromised.

 We can avoid cups, teaware, and mugs from breaking by following two guidelines:

 - Avoid using common glass for hot liquids; stand by ceramics or glass that you are sure to be heat resistant.

-- When using ceramics or heat resistant glass, avoid sudden changes in temperature.
+- When using ceramics or glass, avoid sudden temperature changes.

 - Proper Care for Your Kitchenware: How to Maintain Your Nonstick Pan - January 30, 2022

 - Everything You Need to Know About Doing Your Dorm Laundry: Laundry bag or hamber?
 Which dorm laundry basket should you go for? - December 20, 2021